sequelize/sequelize/docs/querying.md

 Some frameworks automatically parse user input into js objects and if you fail to sanitize your input it might be possible to inject an Object with string operators to Sequelize.

-For better security it is highly advised to use `Sequelize.Op` and not depend on any string alias at all.
+For better security it is highly advised to use symbol operators from `Sequelize.Op` like `Op.and` / `Op.or` in your code and not depend on any string based operators like `$and` / `$or` at all.
 You can limit alias your application will need by setting `operatorsAliases` option, remember to sanitize user input especially when you are directly passing them to Sequelize methods.

 ```js
 const Op = Sequelize.Op;